‘The tree is more than first a seed, then a stem, then a living trunk, and then dead timber.

 At the end of each nomination cycle (every August) an expert panel evaluates all nominations and compiles a shortlist of proposed Champion Trees.
 This list is published for comment, and after consideration of public comments, a final list is published by notice in the Government Gazette and newspapers.
 In this manner more trees will be added to the list of Champions year after year.

 South Africa’s largest tree is the Sagole Big tree, Adisonia digitata, standing 38.2m high, a baobab with a circumference of roughly 47m, an estimated diameter of about 10.47m, 22 metres high with a crown diameter of 38.2 metres.
 It has been carbon dated and is approximately 1700 years old.
 (Tsipise, Limpopo)

 Our tallest tree is also the tallest planted tree in the world, measuring 97m.
 It is a Eucalyptus saligna, (Sydney bluegum) which was planted in 1914.
 (Magoebaskloof, Limpopo)

-The Big Tree in the Knysna Forest is Afrocarpus falcatus, Sickle-leaved yellowwood, also called King Edward V11 Tree.
-It is between 600 to 800 years old, stands 36.6 m tall and has a trunk circumference of 7m.
+The Big Tree in the Knysna Forest is Afrocarpus falcatus (Sickle-leaved yellowwood), also called the King Edward V11 Tree.
+It is between 600 and 800 years old, stands 36.6 m tall and has a trunk circumference of 7m.
 (Diepwalle Forest Station, Knysna)

 The Slave Tree, Quercus robur, is 204 years old, and situated at the Tourist Office, George.